1bytess/Data-Scientist-Salaries-Analysis/README.md

 ## Project Structure
 Data-Scientist-Salary-Analysis/
 ├── Data/
-│   └── data_scientist_salaries.csv  # Dataset containing salary information
+│   └── data_scientist_salaries.csv
-├── Salary_Analysis.Rmd              # R Markdown file with analysis
+├── Salary_Analysis.Rmd
-└── README.md                        # Project overview and instructions
+└── README.md

 ## Installation and Setup
 To run the analysis, you need to have R and RStudio installed along with the necessary libraries.
 You can set up your environment by following these steps: